 The Research Integrity Officer, in consultation with other institutional officials as appropriate, will appoint an inquiry committee.
-The inquiry committee should consist of individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.
-These individuals may be scientists, subject matter experts, administrators, lawyers, or other qualified persons, and they may be from inside or outside the institution.
-The Research Integrity Officer will notify the Respondent of the proposed committee membership within 10 days of its appointment.
-If the Respondent submits a written objection to any appointed member of the inquiry committee or expert, based on bias or conflict of interest, within 5 days, the Research Integrity Officer will determine whether to replace the challenged member or expert with a qualified substitute.
+The inquiry committee should consist of individuals who do not have real or apparent conflicts of interest in the case and have the necessary expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.
+These individuals may be scientists, subject matter experts, administrators, or other qualified persons, and they may be from inside or outside the institution.
+The inquiry committee may solicit expert consultation from an outside party (e.g., scientific expert, forensic expert, etc.) as needed.
+The Research Integrity Officer will notify the Respondent of the proposed committee membership within ten (10) days of its appointment.
+If the Respondent submits a written objection to any appointed member of the inquiry committee or expert, based on a conflict of interest, within five (5) business days, the Research Integrity Officer will determine whether to replace the challenged member with a qualified substitute.

 D. Charge to the Committee and the First Meeting

-The Research Integrity Officer will prepare a written charge for the inquiry committee that describes the allegations and any related issues identified during the allegations assessment and states that the purpose of the inquiry is to make a preliminary evaluation of the evidence and testimony of the Respondent, Complainant, and key witnesses to determine whether there is sufficient evidence of possible research misconduct to warrant an investigation as required by this Policy.
-At the committee's first meeting, the Research Integrity Officer will review the charge with the committee, discuss the allegations, any related issues, and the appropriate procedure for conducting the inquiry.
-The Research Integrity Officer will assist the committee with organizing plans for the inquiry, and answer any questions raised by the committee.
+The Research Integrity Officer will prepare a written charge for the inquiry committee that describes the allegations and states that the purpose of the inquiry is to make a preliminary evaluation of evidence and testimony to determine whether there is sufficient evidence of possible research misconduct to warrant an investigation.
+At the committee's first meeting, the Research Integrity Officer will review the charge with the committee, discuss the allegations, and orient the committee to the relevant regulations and procedures.
+The Office of the Vice President for Research will provide administrative support to the committee throughout the proceedings.
 The Research Integrity Officer and institutional counsel will be present or available throughout the inquiry to advise the committee as needed.

 E. Inquiry Process

-The inquiry committee will normally interview the Complainant, the Respondent, and key witnesses as well as examine relevant research records and materials.
-Then the inquiry committee will evaluate the evidence and testimony obtained during the inquiry.
-After consultation with the Research Integrity Officer and institutional counsel, as deemed appropriate and necessary, the committee will decide whether there is sufficient evidence of possible research misconduct to recommend that an investigation be conducted.
+The inquiry committee will evaluate the evidence and testimony obtained during the inquiry.
+Based on the evidence reviewed, the committee will decide whether there is sufficient evidence of possible research misconduct to recommend that an investigation be conducted.
 The scope of the inquiry does not, necessarily, include deciding whether misconduct occurred or a full review of all the evidence related to the allegation.

 A. Elements of the Inquiry Report